CWM Newsletter, Issue 3, May 2020 can be found here.

 Contact : Marie-Francoise Roy ICSUemail@example.com

 The main initial goal set by CWM was to help establish and foster networks of women mathematicians especially in Asia, Latin America and Africa.
-To this end, it has made three calls offering sponsorship, in 2016, 2017 and 2018.
+To this end, it has made four calls offering sponsorship, in 2016, 2017, 2018, 2019 and 2020.

-The multi-country or multi-regional networks which have been fostered or initiated with CWM's help are:
+The multi-country or multi-regional networks which have been fostered or initiated with CWM's help are include:

 In 2015-16 CWM sponsored events took place in Colombia (Latin America), India, Indonesia (S. and E. Asia), Kazakhstan (Central Asia), Mexico (Latin America), Senegal (West Africa), Tunisia (North Africa), Kenya (Africa) and Brazil (Latin America).
 See report here.